Papurudoragon/bountyforone/README.md

-This tool grabs recon info from a domain and converts it into readable excel
+This tool simplifies the recon process for bugbounty

 usage: